kirsle/TotkRandomizer/README.md

 Just a Randomizer mod I've been working on since TOTK released, following the code and idea of my BOTW one.

+Forked to re-run the Actions as the upstream repo's actions have all expired.

 ## Table of contents

 - [Quick start](#quick-start)